edsu/inkdroid.org/_posts/2018-02-27-continuum.md

 wouldn't be rich, but I could buy us a couple slices of pizza.

 I know these people mean well.
-They are trying to say that an archive is something *more* than a mere collection of computer files on a computer plugged into the Internet, with some software running on it.
+They are trying to say that an archive is something *more* than a mere collection of files on a computer plugged into the Internet, with some software running on it.
 An archive is made of records, and [recordkeeping] is the

 > systematic creation, use, maintenance, and disposition of records to
 > meet administrative, programmatic, legal, and financial needs and